Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 LINE is widely used in Taiwan, Japan, and Southeast Asia.
 Dayone has an official LINE account, making it convenient for LINE users to schedule appointments—especially suitable for Taiwanese visitors.

-1. Open LINE, click the search icon, and enter the Dayone official LINE ID (it is recommended to check the latest ID on the official website or the BeautsGO clinic page to avoid adding to an unofficial account).
+1. Open LINE, click the search icon, and enter the official Dayone LINE ID.
+It is recommended to check the latest ID on the official website or the BeautsGO clinic page to avoid adding to an unofficial account.

 2. After adding the clinic as a friend, send an appointment request including: the desired appointment time (provide 2–3 options), the name of the treatment you want (in Chinese, English, or by screenshot), your name, and nationality.